igrishaev/virtuoso/README.md

   (is (= [{...}, {...}, {...}] (mapv deref futs))))
 ~~~

-The `each!` macro acts the same but dereferences all the futures with no error
+The `each!` macro acts the same but dereferences all the futures with no error handling.
-handling.

 ## Measurements

-There is a development `dev/src/bench.clj` file with some trivial measurements
+There is a development `dev/src/bench.clj` file with some trivial
-made.
+measurements.
 Imagine you want to download 100 of URLs.
-You can do in sequentially with
+You can do it
-`mapv`, semi-parallel with `pmap`, and fully parallel with `pmap` from this
+sequentially with `mapv`, semi-parallel with `pmap`, and fully parallel with
-library.
-Here are the timings on my machine:
+`pmap` from this library.
+Here are the timings made on my machine:

 ~~~clojure
 (time